A Tribute to Old Friends

 Dudley was a teammate of Randy's at UNC and became known as the Secretary of Defense throughout the ACC.
 He spent his summers traveling and working out with us.
 He was a great guy to be around and added tenacity to all of our evening pickup games.
 Dudley was taken in the first round of the '79 draft and played 9 years in the NBA.

-The picture on the right is known as 'The Steal', look it up if you're not familar with it.. or ask any old school ACC fan.
+The picture on the right is known as 'The Steal', look it up if you're not familiar with it ... or ask any old State fan : ).

 A grainy picture of Randy playing professionally in Europe after his UNC days.

 Vernon was a high school state champion as a player at Providence Day in Charlotte.
 He then played at Presbyterian College in SC.
 He and his family were close to the DeVenzios.
 Vernon later directed the Charlotte Royals AAU organization for a number of years.
 His wife Barbara has been a longtime high school head coach and has won multiple state championships.
 Vernon was another tremendous person to be around and compete against.